Online KRS Configurator

 -

 Add Non-typeable Character: To add a key to the Current Key Sequence that is not able to be typed (such as function keys, escape, numpad version of numbers, etc), use the on-screen keyboard.
-Pressing any of these keys will immediately add it to the Current Key Sequence.
+Pressing any of these keys will immediately add it to the Current Sequence.

 -